 Anyone who visited HSHC in the 80’s and early 90’s knew there were many times when the front office was full of people and animals.
 It was impossible to hear the phone and at times, was dangerous with too many animals entering and exiting this confined space.
 In 1994 the Board of Directors approved the construction of a new front office.
 The project was completed in the fall of 1994, and the old office was converted into two new dog kennels.

-Rebel’s Dog Park, a free community dog park on the grounds of The Humane Society, officially opens to the public.
+Rebel’s Dog Park, a free community dog park on the grounds of HSHC, officially opens to the public.

-On September 4th ground is broken on the new 19,000 square foot home for Harford County’s homeless and abandoned animals.
+On September 4, ground is broken for the new 19,000 square foot home for Harford County’s homeless and abandoned animals.
+Rebel’s Dog Park closed.

-On February 5, 2016, HSHC celebrated its 70th anniversary.
-On Monday, March 28, 2016, the doors to our new facility opened to the public.
-The old facility was razed and a new, 70-space parking lot was installed.
+On February 5, HSHC celebrated its 70th anniversary.
+On March 28, the doors to our new state of the art shelter facility opened to the public.
+The old facility was razed and a large, lighted parking lot was installed.
+On October 22, a Grand Reopening and Ribbon Cutting ceremony was held for the new shelter, attended by local dignitaries, supporters, media, and community leaders.